 For the most serious infringements (for example, not having sufficient customer consent to process data or violating the core of privacy by design concepts) organisations can be fined up to 4% of their annual global turnover or €20 million, whichever is greater.

-Member states may introduce further fines legislation, which will be enforceable within that state only.
+Each member state may introduce further fines legislation, which will be enforceable within that state only.

 Under the GDPR, organisations in breach of the Regulation can be fined up to 2% of their annual global turnover or €10 million, whichever is greater, for lesser breaches.
-Some examples of lesser breaches include: not having records in order, not notifying the supervisory authority and data subject about a breach or not conducting impact assessment.
+Some examples of lesser breaches include: not having records in order, not notifying the supervisory authority and data subject about a breach or not an conducting impact assessment.